 “I write the deadlines in my calendar to help me visually prioritize what I need to do first.
 I refer to it a lot throughout the day. pretty much writing in my calendar gives me an urgency to do it.
 I can just tackle them in order.
 When I'm not feeling like it I won't do it.
 I motivate myself by setting smaller tasks to complete when I want to tackle it.”

-Practical doers also perform efficient in their life, yet they more frequently write planners to remind themselves compared to memorizers.
+Practical doers also perform efficiently in their life, yet they more frequently write planners to remind themselves compared to memorizers.
 They also believe listing the deadline on a mobile device is faster and timesaving rather than a paper calendar.
 They love to tackle those deadlines in order, which gives them a sense of being motivated.
-To conclude, they want to visual prioritize their schedule and list things in order, so they need the wireframe easily to be able to organize priority order and do editing for any deadline updates.
+To conclude, they want to visually prioritize their schedule and list things in order, so they need the wireframe easily to be able to organize priority order and do editing for any deadline updates.

-The interviewer, practical doer, mentioned grabbing his planner from the backpack and flip it on the right page sometimes is a pain, and he rather just typing draft deadlines on device for visually prioritizing schedule.
+The interviewer, practical doer, mentioned grabbing his planner from the backpack and flip it on the right page sometimes is a pain, and he rather just typing draft deadlines on devices for visually prioritizing schedule.

 THE MIX RECORDERS

-Mix recorders mention that they enjoy both versions of planner, the digital and the traditional.
+Mix recorders mention that they enjoy both versions of planners, the digital and the traditional.
 Either quickly typing on mobile or writing details with hand on paper, both of them are helpful to process their minds and clarify the plans.

-I also quickly viewed other planner mobile applications and physical planners that interviewers have mentioned during interviews:
+I also quickly viewed other planner mobile applications and physical planners that interviewers have mentioned during interviews

 This processing helps me to understand more competitors’ strengths and weaknesses, then it gives me a better sense of how to start designing the wireframe for different categories of users.